Setting up a Self-Paced Quiz on AhaSlides

 3. Choose Audience (self-paced)

 Protip 💡 Remember to set your presentation to public mode first before sending your quiz out to participants.
-You can always set it back to private mode whenever you want by pressing the eye icon beside your presentation title.
+You can always set it back to private mode whenever you want by pressing the lock icon beside your presentation title: Turning on private mode for your presentation

 On the audience’s screen